-to prevent the next avoidable tragedy
+Sign our petition to prevent the next avoidable tragedy on Highway Avenue

-to prevent the next avoidable tragedy
+Sign our petition to prevent the next avoidable tragedy on Highway Avenue

-On July 30, 2025, our neighbor Shaun Ewing (42) was struck on Highway Avenue, north of the Spring Street intersection, and later died from his injuries.
-We believe this tragedy could have been prevented.
+For years, residents have asked for speed control and stop signs on this busy road—without action.
+On July 30, 2025, our neighbor Shaun Ewing (42) was struck on Highway Avenue, just north of Spring Street, and later died from his injuries.
+We believe this tragedy was preventable.

 Despite KYTC’s measures, including lane narrowing, speed-limit signs, and parking removal—